-Mention that you’re thinking about getting into the sport of bow hunting, and you’re likely to get bombarded by lots of advice.
+Mention that you are thinking about getting into the sport of bow hunting, and you will likely be bombarded by lots of advice.

 Some of your buddies may tell you to buy a crossbow.
 Others will strongly urge you to go with a compound bow.
 And if you know little about either, it’ll be easy to become confused and unsure about which one to buy at all.